coderefinery/2021-01-29-linux-online/left_column.md

-### January 29, 2021
+### Registration

-Registration:

-[Please register at this link](https://docs.google.com/forms/d/e/1FAIpQLScuBRlKQ4X-ZVSUhoz8zLYSgAI5xH91Cg9hfkEHrjmerViy0Q/viewform).
 We aim to not require registration if you will be only passively watching.
 Lurkers welcome.
+#### For participants from Aalto university

+<a class="btn btn-success" href="https://docs.google.com/forms/d/e/1FAIpQLScuBRlKQ4X-ZVSUhoz8zLYSgAI5xH91Cg9hfkEHrjmerViy0Q/viewform" data-mode="1" target="_blank">Sign up </a><br>
-Priority for Finnish academic institutions (FGCI members) and University of Oslo (Norway).
+Priority for Finnish academic institutions (FGCI members).

+#### For participants from University of Oslo
+<a class="btn btn-success" href="https://uio.pameldingssystem.no/registration-course-id-5" data-mode="1" target="_blank">Sign up </a><br>
+Open only to researchers and students at University of Oslo.

 ### Contact